 What is the treatment for dermatitis neglecta?

-- Frictional washing of affected area with isopropyl alcohol or soap and water generally produces clearing in days, weeks to months [2,3]
+- Frictional washing of the affected area with isopropyl alcohol or soap and water generally produces clearing in days or weeks to months [2,3]

 What is the outcome of dermatitis neglecta?

 Patients should be encouraged to wash their skin at least twice weekly [2,3].
-Associated disorders (for example, chronic pain) should be assessed and managed.
+Associated disorders (eg, chronic pain) should be assessed and managed.
 Dedicated daily light scrubbing with soap and water or isopropyl alcohol may provide effective prophylaxis in high-risk cases [2,3].